Skip to main content

 • Moving too fast.
 Traveling to a new city every week is exhausting.
 Aim for 1 to 3 months per location.

 • Ignoring health insurance.
 Your national or employer health insurance likely doesn't cover you abroad.
-Get SafetyWing or Cigna Global.
+Get SafetyWing, Cigna Global, or Genki.

 • Skipping the co-working space.
 Working from your bed or a noisy cafe destroys productivity.